ozmartian/vidcutter/README.md

 ## Fedora Installation Walkthrough

+NOTE: a Fedora25 RPM package is now included in release builds so use that.
+The following remains for reference or troubleshooting.

 1. Enable RPMFusion Free repository on your system if not already added.
 Follow the instructions here for your distro/version

     https://rpmfusion.org/Configuration